Bečej

 Bečej (Бечеј, [bɛ̌tʃɛːj]; Óbecse, [ˈoːbɛt͡ʃɛ]) is a town and municipality located in the South Bačka District of the autonomous province of Vojvodina, Serbia.
-The town has a population of 23,895, while the municipality has 37,351 inhabitants.
-It is a multiethnic town, predominantly inhabited by Serbs and Hungarians.
+The town has a population of 19,492, while the municipality has 30,681 inhabitants.

 History

 Bečej was mentioned first during the administration of the Kingdom of Hungary in 1091 under its Latin name Bechey and later in 1238 under Hungarian name Becse.
 The name probably originated from the Bechey family that had possessions in this area.
 In the 15th century (from 1419 to 1441) the town was a possession of the Serbian despot Đurađ Branković.
+Expecting the upcoming defeat of the Serbian Despotate Đurađ Branković transferred all of his movable assets to Bečej before his death in 1456.

 In the end of the 15th century, the army of the Kingdom of Hungary led by Serbian despot Vuk Grgurević (Zmaj Ognjeni Vuk) defeated the Ottoman army near Bečej.
 In 1551, an Ottoman army led by Mehmed paša Sokolović conquered the town.
 Bečej was administered by the Ottomans between 1551 and 1687 (nominally to 1699) and was part of the Sanjak of Segedin, which was initially in Budin eyalet, latterly in Eğri Eyalet.
 In Ottoman Turkish it was known as "Beçe".

 In the end of the 17th century the Ottoman administration was replaced by a Habsburg one and the settlement was populated by ethnic Serbs from Banat who had run away from the Ottoman Empire.
 Between 1702 and 1751, the town belonged to the Tisza-Maros section of the Habsburg Military Frontier.
 After the abolishment of this part of the Frontier in 1751, many Serbs from the town emigrated to Russia (notably to New Serbia and Slavo-Serbia).
-They founded a new settlement with name Bečej in New Serbia.
-To prevent this emigration, the Habsburg authorities formed the autonomous District of Potisje with seat in Becse.
+They founded a new settlement with name Bečej (presently Oleksandriia) in New Serbia.
+To prevent this emigration, the Habsburg authorities formed the autonomous District of Potisje with seat in Bečej.
 The District of Potisje was in existence between 1751 and 1848.
 Three privileges were given to the district in 1759, 1774 and 1800 respectively.
 The first privilege of the District defined its autonomous status, while the second one allowed ethnic Hungarians to settle in the district.
-In the following period many Hungarians settled in Becse (the first ones in 1757) and gradually replaced the Serbs as the dominant ethnicity in the town.
+In the following period many Hungarians settled in Bečej (the first ones in 1757) and gradually replaced the Serbs as the dominant ethnicity in the town.
 In 1751, the entire population of the town had been composed of Serbs, while in 1774 half of the population was made up of Serbs and another half was composed of Hungarians.
 According to the 1910 census, the population of Becse municipality numbered 54,275 people, of whom 30,465 spoke Hungarian and 22,821 Serbian.
-The town of Becse had 19,372 inhabitants in 1910, of which 12,488 spoke Hungarian (64.46%), 6,582 Serbian (33.98%) and 193 German (1%).
+The town of Bečej had 19,372 inhabitants in 1910, of which 12,488 spoke Hungarian (64.46%), 6,582 Serbian (33.98%) and 193 German (1%).